 Eastern welcomes transfer students from other colleges.
-Transfer students must have official transcripts sent directly from the Records Office of their previous institution(s) to Eastern West Virginia Community & Technical College, 316 Eastern Drive, Moorefield, WV 26836.
+Transfer students must have official transcripts sent directly from the Records Office of their previous institution(s) to: Eastern West Virginia Community & Technical College, 316 Eastern Drive, Moorefield, WV 26836.
 Students who have attended more than one institution are required to provide official transcripts from all institutions attended.
-All transfer students must submit evidence of good standing from the college most recently attended.
-Credits are accepted from all regionally accredited institutions and from other institutions on an individual basis.
+All transfer students must submit evidence of good standing from the College most recently attended.
+Credits are accepted from all regionally accredited institutions, and from other institutions on an individual basis.
 A transfer evaluation is completed on all students who have submitted official transcripts from accredited colleges.
 The transfer evaluation identifies Eastern's equivalencies for transfer courses.
-Appeals of decisions should be directed to the Dean of Teaching and Learning.
+Appeals of decisions should be directed to the Dean of Student Access and Success.
 Grades earned in colleges previously attended are included in the grade point average calculation.
-Exempt from this provision are courses falling under the D-F Repeat Policy, Deletion of Outdated Coursework from Computation of Grade Point Average Policy and other applicable College policies.
+Exempt from this provision are courses falling under the D-F Repeat Policy, Deletion of Outdated Coursework from Computation of Grade Point Average Policy, and other applicable College policies.

-Transfer students who have earned fewer than 30 semester credit hours from an accredited college and who have graduated from high school within the last five years must provide copies of high school transcripts upon admission to the College.
 ACT/SAT scores may be submitted for course placement.
-All full-time, transfer students born after January 1, 1957, are required to provide proof of immunization for measles and rubella (See Immunization Policy page 14).
+All full-time transfer students born after January 1, 1957, are required to provide proof of immunization for measles and rubella (see Immunization Policy, page 12).
 The College retains all transcripts submitted for a two-year period.
 Students who do not enroll within this period must resubmit all required documents, including transcripts.
 Students who enroll without reporting all previous colleges attended may be subject to the College's disciplinary procedures.